 WANTED, by East End colored church --- a little white man

-to collect communion trays.
+collect communion trays.
 Must supply own

 little black coat.